-Are avocados as healthy as we think they are?
+The Real Health Benefits Of Avocado

 Do avocados help fight cancer?

-A recent study, led in part by researchers at the University of Waterloo and Mount Sinai Hospital, inspired headlines like “An avocado a day keeps leukemia away.”
+A 2015 study, led by researchers at the University of Waterloo in partnership with the Centre for Commercialization of Regenerative Medicine (CCRM), inspired headlines like “An avocado a day keeps leukemia away.”
 But those stories failed to point out that the researchers were actually looking at avocatin B, a compound found in avocado seeds, not in the flesh that we normally eat — and that they were injecting the compound directly into leukemia cells grown in a lab.
 These compounds could eventually lead to a new leukemia drug.
 But it certainly doesn’t mean your avocado on toast is now a cancer-fighter.

 Can avocados can help reduce birth defects?